evoke365/webapp/README.md

-The source code of studybox.io wep app
+The source code of evoke365.net wep app.